At Camp Indianola

 Christians for thousands of years have tapped into retreat as a practice to help them grow in spiritual maturity.
 In this wonderful space, we will explore Christian practices, both ancient and contemporary, to focus on growing our own spiritual development.
 At each retreat, we will be guided by the writings of a Christian figure, either present or past, who will guide us on this path of ever-deepening love of God and neighbor.
 This series is rejuvenating and the perfect setting for personal and spiritual growth.

-To guide us on this retreat, we will be exploring the writings of Fr.
+To guide us on this retreat, we will be reading and reflecting on the writings of Fr.
 Richard Rohr.
 He is a contemporary Christian teacher who draws from the Christian mystical tradition.
 His work emphasizes the balance between contemplation and action.
 His writings will help us to reflect on our own lives as… Learn More

 Our spiritual guide for this retreat is Teresa of Avila, a 16th century Spanish nun and mystic, who has some of the most profound spiritual writing.
 She wrote about closeness with God—in prayer, in life, and in one’s soul.
 Her reflections on the path toward spiritual growth are going to guide… Learn More